 Jesse Page, Samuel Crowther: The Slave Boy Who Became Bishop of the Niger, (S.W.
 Partridge & Co.
 London, 1889.); James.
 F. Schon and Samuel A. Crowther, Journals of the Rev .James Frederick Schon and Mr Samuel Crowther who, With the Sanction of Her Majesty’s Government, accompanied the Expedition Up The Niger in 1841 on behalf of the Church Missionary Society, 2nd Ed. ( Frank Cass & Co.
 Ltd., 1970)

 John Willis Menard, abolitionist, author, journalist and politician, was born in 1838 in Kaskaskia, Illinois, to French Creole parents.
 He was the first African American elected to Congress, but was not seated after a dispute over the election results.
 Menard attended Iberia College, an abolitionist school in Iberia, Ohio.

-Highland Beach, Maryland was founded in 1893 by Charles and Laura Douglass.
-Charles Douglass was the son of prominent abolitionist and 19th century civil rights activist Fredrick Douglass.
+Highland Beach, Maryland, the oldest of the major black resort towns, was founded along the western shore of Chesapeake Bay in 1893 by Charles and Laura Douglass.
+Charles Douglass was the son of prominent abolitionist and 19th century civil rights activist Frederick Douglass.
 Major Charles Douglass, however, was prominent in his own right.
-He was a retired officer formerly with the 54th Massachusetts Colored Infantry, the famed regiment first established during The American Civil War.
-Located in Anne Arundel County, 35 miles east of Washington, D.C., and just a few miles south of Annapolis, Highland Beach lies on the shores of Chesapeake Bay.
+He was a retired officer formerly with the 54th Massachusetts Colored Infantry, the famed regiment first established during the American Civil War, and longtime Treasury Department clerk.

 Lewis Leary was one of several Black men who were killed during John Brown’s raid on the Harpers Ferry arsenal in October 1859.
 It was a defining moment in African American history.